top of page

 • 5 min read

-After years of working with business owners in Southern Wisconsin and seeing the aftermath of failed FSBO attempts, I wanted to share three critical mistakes that I've seen that can cost you hundreds of thousands of dollars — or even derail your sale entirely.
+However, the reality is that most FSBO business sales fail to close.
+Many sell for significantly less than their potential value.
+After years of working with business owners in Southern Wisconsin and witnessing the aftermath of failed FSBO attempts, I want to share three critical mistakes.
+These mistakes can cost you hundreds of thousands of dollars or even derail your sale entirely.

-FSBO Mistake #1: Disclosing the Identity of Your Business Too Early
+FSBO Mistake 1: Disclosing the Identity of Your Business Too Early

 The Problem: Premature Transparency Can Kill Your Business